MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/subscriptions.md

 }
 ```

-Now, to create an article open the Graphiql interface in another tab and create a new article:
+Now, to create an article open the GraphiQL interface in another tab and create a new article:

 ```graphql
 mutation {